 - Prevention programs that strive to reduce the effects of violence against women

-For several years, the Weinberg Foundation has been privileged to bring prominent community and government leaders, primarily from Maryland, to visit Israel.
-Participants have the opportunity to meet with major Israeli political and community representatives, including social service agencies that reflect the Foundation’s grantmaking in Israel.
-The Foundation also introduces participants to experts on poverty in Israel who share not only several of the major challenges the country faces now, but also the obstacles that are likely to be present in the future.
+The Foundation also introduces participants to experts on poverty in Israel who share several of the major challenges the country faces both now and in the future.
 The Foundation sees this trip as an opportunity to provide leaders of similar organizations with relevant data and information.

 New York City

-The Foundation supports nonprofit, direct service providers operating in New York City that are dedicated to meeting the basic needs of low-income individuals and families.
 The Foundation’s grantmaking in New York City covers the five boroughs of Manhattan, Brooklyn, the Bronx, Queens, and Staten Island.
-All grants align with the Foundation’s portfolios of Housing, Health, Jobs, Education, and Community Services (see How We Give).
+All grants must align with the Foundation’s focus areas: Housing, Health, Jobs, Education, and Community Services (see How We Give).

 Solutions to End Homelessness